jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Projective maps and linear systems.md

 ##### _proposition:_ projective space and complete linear system correspondence

-There is a bijection between projectivisation of the [[Riemann surfaces and algebraic curves --- math-199DR/notes/The Riemann-Roch spaces of a divisor#_definition _ the Riemann-Roch function space of a divisor|the Riemann-Roch space of a divisor]] and its complete linear system.
+There is a bijection between projectivisation of the [[Algebraic curves and Riemann surfaces --- math-199DR/notes/The Riemann-Roch spaces of a divisor#_definition _ the Riemann-Roch function space of a divisor|the Riemann-Roch space of a divisor]] and its complete linear system.

 ###### _proof:_